bhargavsp/aws_solution-architect/aws Q&A.md

 Multi AZ cluster deployment | comes with 2 read replicas for the more reads multi az instance deployment | comes with just the stand by instance but no read replica RPO vs RTO
+Redis vs Memcached | Memcached is mainly used for caching data, and redis is used for the persistent data(stored data) ex: session data which needs to be used for storing the session of the user

 <details>
   <summary>  1.
 AWS Introduction </summary>